 Carries a high mortality rate and may cause serious complications if not promptly treated.

-Generalized convulsive and nonconvulsive status epilepticus (SE) are neurologic and medical emergencies defined as 5 or more minutes of either continuous seizure activity or repetitive seizures with no intervening recovery of consciousness.
-Traditionally SE was defined as 30 or more minutes; however, this time frame has been reduced to 5 minutes to emphasize the seriousness of the condition and the need to treat it urgently.
+Generalized convulsive and nonconvulsive SE are neurologic and medical emergencies defined as 5 or more minutes of either continuous seizure activity or repetitive seizures with no intervening recovery of consciousness.